 “We demand a map that reflects communities, not political convenience.
 A map that protects the Voting Acts Right, not circumvents it.
 A map that honors democracy, not dismantles it.
 The lines they draw may be long, but our memory is longer and come election time, we will remember,” she said.
 “Stay loud, stay united and stay in the fight.”

 Daniel Ayala, a San Marcos resident since 2010 and the president of the Texas Energy & Climate Caucus, said that this is not just redistricting, but an outright erasure of Texas voices.
-This proposal will exacerbate the environmental injustices suffered by specifically low-income, Black, indigenous, Hispanic and other communities of color in Hays County, according to Ayala.
+This proposal will exacerbate the environmental injustices suffered by, specifically, low-income, Black, indigenous, Hispanic and other communities of color in Hays County, according to Ayala.

 “The [Environmental Protection Agency] has tools that combine demographics of economic information and data on exposure to environmental factors that create maps.
 Now, guess what those tools have told us.
 [The] communities that endure the greatest exposure to cancer risk, toxic respiratory hazards, wastewater discharge, particulate matter and other risks are what?
 What do y'all think?
 Poor communities [and] communities of color,” Ayala explained.
-“These maps are going to make sure that these communities don't get a say and who represents them and who makes the correct choices of their own health on their own behalf.”
+“These maps are going to make sure that these communities don't get a say [on] who represents them and who makes the correct choices of their own health on their own behalf.”

-Executive Director of Mano Amiga Eric Martinez also took the stand to represent the “growing movement of Texans who are tired of being ignored, divided and disrespected right now,” along with the families who are struggling to make ends meet.
+Executive director of Mano Amiga Eric Martinez also took the stand to represent the “growing movement of Texans who are tired of being ignored, divided and disrespected right now,” along with the families who are struggling to make ends meet.
 He said that, simply put, the people deserve representation, not manipulation.

 “They're slicing up our neighborhoods, silencing the voices of working class Texans, especially Black, brown and immigrant communities who powered this state's growth, and they're doing it with one goal: to keep control, no matter the cost to our democracy.
 We're told this is just politics, but it is not,” Martinez said.
 “This is theft.
 This is theft of our voice, our vote and our vision for better Texas because we know that when all of us across race, income and background can vote freely and fairly, we can win things that help everyone — affordable housing, good jobs, access to health care and safe communities that don't rely on over-policing and punishment.
 That's what they're afraid of.”